vncntprvst/WhiskiWrap/wwutils/classifiers/README.md

 This folder contains optional modules for assigning whisker IDs after the tracking step.
 Three approaches are provided:

-- `reclassify.py` – heuristic reassignment based on the whisker pad location.
+- `reclassify.py` – heuristic reassignment based on the whisker features.
 - `unet_classifier.py` – apply a pre-trained U-Net segmentation model to each frame.
 Requires PyTorch and a trained model file.
 - `gnn_classifier.py` – Graph Neural Network approach that can train on the tracking data itself if no model is supplied.
+Requires Pytorch.

 Utility scripts: